harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Quick follow-up: there was a subtle off-by-one error in the index slicing that was silently skewing results.
 Caught it and fixed it.
 - Deliverable: Pushed before end of day.
+## 2022-05-17 - Day 7: Model improvement

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to try a better algorithm or tune the model to improve the score responsibly and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+Part of the effort went into making sure a normal person could use the page without needing extra explanation.
+- Deliverable: I wrapped up the day with improved model mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.